-The WordPress platform just turned 13 years old; in internet time this is way past maturity.
-Thanks to its open development, flexibility and large community of users it became a go to solution for a wide array of sites.
-The biggest advantage of WordPress is it’s license.
-Another one is (relative) simplicity.
-For instance WordPress was never designed for webcomics yet many cartoonists use it because you can get started and publish something in no time.
-As a comic artist all you need is installing a custom theme or a webcomics plugin, sometimes both.
-Now, finding and setting up an easy to use, uncluttered theme for web-comics still take some work.
+The WordPress platform will soon turn 15 years old; in internet time this is way past maturity.
+It’s open source.
+Thanks to its large community of contributors, it became a go-to solution for a wide array of sites.
+It was not designed for webcomics yet many cartoonists publish their stories with it.
+It is often the default solution for self-hosted comics.
+To publish a webcomic with WordPress is easy.
+Besides WordPress, you need to install a custom theme or a webcomics plugin.
+Sometimes you’ll need both.
+Now, finding and setting up an uncluttered theme, easy to use for webcomics still take some work.
 You’ll need a certain amount of configuration tweaks to match your site’s content.
-You may just need to change a few lines in CSS to change a theme’s colours or typeface.
-Some themes (or plugins) provide styling options for that.
-The downside: too much choices can lead to confusion.
-It might be tempting to clutter a site with all sort of widgets.
-For most sites relying on advertising, this tendency is only made worse by ads banners and animations popping all over the place.
+Adding a few lines in the styles.css file might be enough to change a theme’s colors or typeface.
+Some themes (or plugins) provide styling options in the editor.
+The downside: too much choice can lead to confusion.
+It might be tempting to spoil a site with all sort of widgets.
+Sites relying on advertising are the worse.
+You read something then horrible ads banners and animations pop up all over the place, no!
 Even if you avoid these pitfalls, you’ll likely spend hours styling a child-theme.
 Plugins also often make life more complex, when they should make it easier.
-The realm of WordPress plugins is fragile.
-Any added extra layer of complexity augments chances that something won’t work as intended.
-Building simpler solutions with less dependence is better and more robust.
+Any extra layer of complexity augments chances that something won’t work as intended.
+Building a simpler solution with less dependence on is better and more robust.
 For instance, you can adapt the built-in WP galleries instead of using a plugin.
-Extending native wordpress galleries and post navigation requires only small code edits.
+Extending native WordPress galleries and post navigation requires minimal code edits.
 Beyond “comics” there are plenty of beautiful, simple and functional themes available.
-Portfolio themes, great at displaying images, could be another starting point.
-Some of the best ones focus on beautiful typography, something rarely associated with comics.
-Yet a webcomic site shouldn’t always equal colourful buttons and banners.
-Since text is a major driving force on the web, there is no excuse for neglecting typography.
+Portfolio themes, great at displaying images, could be a starting point.
+The best ones focus on beautiful typography, something rarely associated with comics.
+Yet a webcomic site shouldn’t always equal colorful buttons and banners.
+Text is a major driving force on the web, there is no excuse for neglecting typography.

 Automattic’s team designed a responsive theme for webcomics called Panel.
 You need to connect your site to Jetpack to use it.